akgmage/data-structures-and-algorithms/README.md

 The time complexity of an algorithm is denoted `O(...)` where the three dots represent some function.
 Usually, the variable n denotes the input size.
 For example, if the input is an array of numbers, n will be the size of the array, and if the input is a string, n will be the length of the string.

+## Loops

+A common reason why an algorithm is slow is that it contains many loops that go through the input.
+The more nested loops the algorithm contains, the slower it is.
+If there are k nested loops, the time complexity is O(n^k).

 # Data structures

 A data structure is a way to store data in the memory of a computer.
 It is